-Our tokenizer simply takes the raw stream of input characters extracted from the wildcard block within the template, and determines which part is what token.
+Our tokenizer takes the raw stream of input characters extracted from the wildcard block within the template, and determines which part is what token.
 Due to the very simple nature of the type expressions, no ambiguity is present with the tokens, so determining what token is meant to come at what time is quite trivial.
-We simply use a switch case on the current token, if the token is of length 1 we simply accept it and move on to the next character.
+We use a switch case on the current token, if the token is of length one we accept it and move on to the next character.
 If the next character is an unexpected one it will produce an error.
-The tokenizer also groups tokens with a token type, this allows for an easier time parsing the tokens later.
+The tokenizer also groups tokens with a token type, this allows for an simpler parsing of the tokens later.

 A recursive descent parser is created to closely mimic the grammar of the language the parser is implemented for, where we define functions for handling each of the nonterminals and ways to determine what non terminal each of the token-types result in.
-In the case of this parser, the language is a very simple boolean expression language.
+The type expression language is a very simple Boolean expression language, making parsing quite simple.